 Ingredients

-The list of ingredients needed to make this tasty side dish is delightfully short.
+The list of ingredients needed to make this recipe is delightfully short.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

 - Fresh cauliflower: You can use a whole head or buy pre-washed florets.